yiisoft/docs/guide/en/structure/middleware.md

 ```

 In the above when configuring routing, we are binding `/basic-auth` URL to a chain of middeware consisting of basic
-authentication and the action itself.
+authentication, and the action itself.
 A chain is a special middleware that executes all the middleware it is configured
 with.

 The action itself may be the following: